cu/silicon/README.md

 ## Redirect to Slugified URL

-We currently "slugify" the page title in two places:
+We currently "slugify" the page title in at least two places:

 1. When building the URL for an internal page link generated from wiki link syntax `[[like this]]` in `render.py`.